-Bike Security.
-Secure locks can be both bulky and heavy.
+Bike Security: Secure locks can be both bulky and heavy.
 You need a compromise that will prevent opportunistic thefts but is reasonably light – a combination lock, for example.
 If you are going as a pair or in a larger group, each person can have a lightweight lock used to lock several bikes together, as well as at least one locked to an immovable object.
 Most hotels and hostels will have secure storage for bikes.
-(The author of this article had no problems on his journey to Rome).
 If camping, there is usually some object close to your tent to lock the bike to.
 Failing that, tie a length of string to the bike with the other end tied to a tent pole: any attempt to move the bike will shake the tent and alert you!

-Bike maintenance.
-At very least you need to carry the tools, and have the skills, to remove wheels and tyres, to change inner tubes, mend punctures, adjust brakes and possibly change brake pads.
-Find a friendly cyclist and ask to be shown how to carry out these tasks, and practice them until you are confident you can carry them out with reasonable efficiency.
-Trying to do these tasks for the first time by the side of a busy road in bad weather can be very frustrating.
+Bike maintenance: At very least you need to carry the tools, and have the skills, to remove wheels and tyres, to change inner tubes, mend punctures, adjust brakes and possibly change brake pads.
+Find a friendly cyclist and ask to be shown how to carry out these tasks, and practise them until you are confident you can carry them out with reasonable efficiency.
 Carry a chain breaker, spare chain links, spare spokes and spoke spanner.
 Even if you can’t use them yourself many other cyclists will be able to, and most would stop to offer assistance if they see you in difficulty or stranded.
 There are many good basic bike maintenance guides and it is fairly easy to find classes in basic cycle maintenance and repairs.

 General Safety Points.
 Purchase – and always wear – a good quality helmet.
 It can make all the difference between minor injuries and a major trauma if you come off your bike, or are knocked off by traffic.
 Sunglasses are essential in bright sun, and regular use of sun-block will help avoid painful skin conditions caused by sunburn.
-If coming from the U.K., cycling on the right can cause problems – first thing in the morning, for example, or when starting after a break and there is no other traffic about.
+If coming from the UK cycling on the right can cause problems – first thing in the morning, for example, or when starting after a break and there is no other traffic about.
 Be vigilant at all times for traffic coming from side roads, for potholes and loose surface gravel.
-Cycle routes through large towns often end abruptly, throwing you back into a fast moving stream of traffic.
-Hard shoulders can suddenly end (e.g. on the N 57 south of Pontarlier), and in towns a cycle lane can end without warning (e.g. Reims, Besançon, Lausanne and many towns in Italy).
-The final few kilometres from the Rome ring road into the Vatican need extra care as, although the traffic moves slowly, there is a good deal of very erratic driving.
-The cycle path down the Tiber into the Vatican can provide a safe route, but getting to the path itself may involve some very busy roads.
-From Sutri consider going to Bracciano and then the road towards Osteria.
-Just after the turn off to Vigna di Valle, turn south on a small road to Tragliata and Boccea.
-Here you have to negotiate a large roundabout under the Rome motorway ring road (there are pavements so you can walk with your bike if the traffic is intimidating).
-From here follow the Via Boccea to the Vatican.
-It is a busy road, but it is wide, has pavements if you choose to walk some sections, and did not feel dangerous when this author cycled it in 2014

-European Association of the Via Francigena website www.viefrancigene.org/en/ has details of the cycle route from Bourg Saint-Pierre to Rome
+European Association of the Via Francigena website https://www.viefrancigene.org/en/bicicletta/

 EuroVelo 5 London-Brindisi www.eurovelo.com via Rome, provides a cycle route although it deviates from the Via Francigena.